VCP-DCV vSphere Security Practice Question

 - D.Set the firewall to enabled and allow all incoming connections.

-Why B: Option B is correct because the ESXi firewall can be configured with rule sets that allow traffic only from specific IP addresses or subnets.
-Option A is incorrect because disabling all firewall rules would be too permissive.
-Option C is incorrect because the DCUI is for direct console access, not firewall rules.
-Option D is incorrect because vSphere HA is not related to firewall configuration.
+Why B: The ESXi host firewall can be configured with rule sets that allow traffic only from specific IP addresses or subnets.
+This is done by editing the firewall rules for the required services and specifying the allowed IP addresses.
+Option A is incorrect because vSphere HA is a high availability feature that does not manage firewall settings or control management traffic.
+Option C is incorrect because the DCUI (Direct Console User Interface) is used for local console configuration, not for setting firewall rules.
+Option D is incorrect because allowing all incoming connections would be insecure and not restrict access to a specific management subnet.

 This VCP-DCV practice question is part of Courseiva's free VMware certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the VCP-DCV exam.